electron/electron/docs/api/protocol.md

 `https` are standard schemes, while `file` is not.

 Registering a scheme as standard allows relative and absolute resources to be resolved correctly when served.
-Otherwise the scheme will behave like the `file` protocol, but without the ability to resolve relative URLs.
+Otherwise, the scheme will behave like the `file` protocol, but without the ability to resolve relative URLs.

 For example when you load following page with custom protocol without